-Our licensed medical team uses the appropriate detox protocols for the client’s individual circumstances and substances to detoxify the client’s system safely.
+Our licensed medical team uses the appropriate detox protocols for the client’s individual circumstances and substances to detoxify the client safely.
 Our skilled medical team monitors the client 24/7 and is knowledgeable in the nuances of different drug withdrawal symptoms and how to care for them.

-Detox medications are not necessary for all clients, but this determination will be made upon medical and psychological evaluation.
+Detox medications are not necessary for all clients, but this determination will be made based on medical and psychological evaluations.

 Many times our clients struggle with one or more co-occurring disorders.
-Treatment that simultaneously addresses both the addiction and mental health disorders is often known as “dual diagnosis” treatment.
+Treatment that simultaneously addresses both the addiction and mental health disorders is often known as integrated treatment or dual diagnosis treatment.
 Laguna Treatment Hospital addresses addiction plus co-occurring mental health issues such as depression, anxiety, bipolar disorder, and post-traumatic stress disorder (PTSD).

 The client actively works with his or her clinical team, who are trained in integrated care for co-occurring disorders.
 Together they develop the new behaviors and coping skills that will help manage co-occurring disorders and symptoms that may lead to relapse down the road.